digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

     flux export kustomization flux-system
     ```

-    The output looks similar to :
+The output looks similar to:

     ```text
     ---